Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Volume effects and Coulombic interactions between ions

-Another correction to ideal entropy, important at all salt concentrations, is due to direct anion-cation Coulombic interactions.
+Besides volume effects, Coulombic interactions between ions is also of importance.
+The origin of this term is as follows.
 If in solution anions and cations would have paths that are uncorrelated, then averaged over time they are in the vicinity of other ions of the same charge as often as they are in the vicinity of ions of opposite charge.
 Then the totality of all Coulombic interactions is zero and this term would not exist.
-However, this is not the case, ions of the same charge repel, so upon approach (from a larger distance), their paths are deflected as much as possible.
+However, this is not the case, ions of the same charge repel, so their paths are deflected as much as possible.
 Anion-cation interactions, however, are very different.
-They pull on each other and thus the distance between anions and cations is less than between ions of equal charge~\cite{Milner_1912,Milner_1913}.
-Because the electrical energy is lower at these shorter distances, these distances also occur more (states of lower energy happen more often).
-A geometry effect (space grows around a sphere with distance squared) makes very shorter distances unlikely again.
-If this anion-cation attraction would be the same in a dilute solution as in a more concentration solution, all of this would not have any impact.
-However, ions being very near becomes more likely (happens more often) when the solution becomes more concentrated.
-This reduces the energy of the ions (`stabilizes' the ions) when salt concentration goes up, and that will lead to the chemical potential of ions going down.
+Ions of opposite charge pull on each other and thus on average the distance between them is less than between ions of equal charge~\cite{Milner_1912,Milner_1913}.
+Because the Coulombic interaction energy is more negative at these shorter distances, these distances are more likely.
+If the distribution of these distances would be the same in a dilute solution as in a more concentration solution, all of this would not have any impact.
+However, ions of opposite charge being very near each other becomes more likely (happens more regularly) when the solution becomes more concentrated.
+This reduces the energy of the ions (the ions are `stabilized') when salt concentration goes up, and that will lead to the chemical potential of ions going down.